California Speeding Tickets

 For example, were there any power lines in the area that could have affected the radar measuring device?
 Our attorney takes everything into consideration and incorporates all relevant information into your speeding ticket defense.

-Further, we have many proven legal strategies that call into question whether the officer can prove “beyond a reasonable doubt” that you are guilty of the exact speed he/she cited you for.
+Further, our lawyers have many proven legal strategies that call into question whether the officer can prove “beyond a reasonable doubt” that you are guilty of the exact speed he/she cited you for.

 This often proves to be more difficult for the officer than you may think.
 In this sense, the law is on your side since you have the Constitutional right that: